 The telephone system must allow registrations through a LAN interface in accordance with the SIP standard (RFC 3261).
 UCServer does not need a SIP-specific license.
 However, some telephone systems need licenses in order to register SIP softphones with the telephone system.

-The media server provides the G.711 (PCMU, PCMA) audio codecs in the direction of the PBX.
-In the direction of the ProCall clients, Opus is generally used.
-This also provides good audio quality using little LAN/WAN bandwidth.
-By encrypting according to the DTLS/SRTP procedure, the media server uses the highest security standard that is currently normal in VoIP products.
+The media server offers the audio codecs G.711 (PCMU, PCMA), G.722 and Opus for the PBX.
+Opus is mostly used towards ProCall Client.
+This offers good audio quality even with little LAN/WAN bandwidth.
+With encryption using the DTLS/SRTP method, the Media Server uses the highest security standard that is currently common in VoIP products.

 Accessibility on the Internet via the Media Server is achieved by using TURN/STUN Server services.
 These can be provided by your own infrastructure or by estos UCConnect services.
 If no TURN/STUN servers are configured, communication within the local LAN is possible.